-Supplement Description Administration Oxygen Supplement To help with the costs of caring for someone with medical need to use oxygen.
+Supplement Description Administration Veterans' Supplement To help with the costs of caring for veterans with a mental health condition.
+The condition must be related to their service.
+Your provider must apply for this supplement.
+This supplement will automatically go with you if you change providers.
+If you are eligible for both the Veterans' and the Dementia and Cognition Supplements, you will only get the Veterans' Supplement.
+Oxygen Supplement To help with the costs of caring for someone with medical need to use oxygen.
 This does not apply for short-term illnesses such as bronchitis.
 Your provider must apply for this supplement.
 This supplement will not automatically go with you if you change providers.
 Your new provider will need to re-apply for this supplement.
 Enteral Feeding Supplement To help with the costs of caring for people who need to be fed by a tube on an ongoing basis.
 Your provider must apply for this supplement.
 This supplement will not automatically go with you if you change providers.
 Your new provider will need to re-apply for this supplement.
 Viability Supplement for Home Care To help with the costs of caring for people who live in rural or remote areas.
 Your provider must supply postcode details for this supplement to be paid.
 They can do this when they apply to Services Australia for the supplement.
 This supplement will not automatically go with you if you change providers.

-Top-up Supplement A payment for the provider if you held an Extended Aged Care at Home - Dementia (EACH-D) Package prior to 1 August 2013.
+Supplement Description Administration Top-up Supplement A payment for the provider if you held an Extended Aged Care at Home - Dementia (EACH-D) Package prior to 1 August 2013.
 You do not need to apply for this supplement.
 It will be automatically allocated.

-Supplement Description Administration Hardship Supplement Available to you, if you are in genuine financial hardship.
+Hardship Supplement Available to you, if you are in genuine financial hardship.
 This means you cannot pay the costs of aged care due to circumstances beyond your control.
 You need to apply for this supplement (see Section 5.3.7 for more information).
-Enquiries about this supplement can be made on the Services Australia customer line on 1800 227 475 .
+Enquiries about this supplement can be made on the Services Australia customer line on 1800 227 475.

-5.3 What home care fees will I need to pay?
+4.3 What home care fees will I need to pay?